OctopusDeploy/blog/blog/2023-06/step-retries/index.md

   - Product
 ---

-Octopus 2023.2 introduces step retries, a new feature that lets you add automatic retries and timeouts to deployments.
+Octopus 2023.2 introduces Step Retries, a new feature that lets you add automatic retries to deployments.
 This feature helps you with steps that frequently fail due to temporary or transient errors during deployment.

 Watch the video below to see this new feature in action:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2KzwjpdZz70" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## How do step retries work?
+## How do Step Retries work?

 You can enable retries on individual steps found in the **Conditions** section of each step, as shown below: